-- We advise you to exercise a high degree of caution in Sri Lanka at this time because of the high risk of politically motivated violence.
+- We advise you to exercise a high degree of caution in Sri Lanka at this time because of the unpredictable security environment.

 - On 25 August 2011, the Sri Lanka government announced it would not extend the state of emergency, which had been in place almost constantly since 1971.
 The state of emergency lapsed on 31 August 2011, with the removal of emergency regulations.
 However, new regulations have been introduced under the Prevention of Terrorism Act which replaced several provisions of the emergency regulations.

 - Security forces maintain a visible presence throughout the country.
 Military and police checkpoints are present along some roads and road closures can occur without warning.

 - You should avoid all demonstrations and large public gatherings as they may turn violent or be a target for politically-motivated attacks.
 Police have used tear gas in response to protests.

 - In the Northern Province of Sri Lanka, which includes Mannar, Vavuniya, Mullaitivu, Kilinochichi and Jaffna Districts, post-conflict security forces activity is ongoing, especially demining.
 Marked and unmarked minefields and unexploded ordnance are widespread in some areas.

 - In both the Northern and Eastern Provinces you should stay on main roads and pay close attention to signs warning of danger from landmines.